-As discussed under "Executive Compensation-Compensation Discussion and Analysis-Principal Components of Our Executive Compensation Program-Other Benefits and Perquisites" below, we provide housing allowances to certain of our named executive officers, as well as to other employees.
+provide housing allowances to certain of our named executive officers, as well as to other employees.
 The amount of the housing allowance is included in the Summary Compensation Table for each named executive officer (see "Executive Compensation-All Other Compensation Table" below).
 From time to time, our subsidiaries enter into long-term leases for properties in Bermuda, which we sublease to certain officers, including certain of our named executive officers.
-In November 2015, one of our subsidiaries entered into a long-term lease of a property in Bermuda and subsequently and in connection therewith assumed the existing obligations under the lease for Mr. O'Donnell's prior Bermuda residence, which was available for use by us for staff and certain entertainment purposes until that lease expired in June 2016.
-We are not currently the lessee on the lease of residence of any of our other named executive officers.
+In November 2015, one of our subsidiaries entered into a long-term lease of a property in Bermuda and subsequently subleased this property to Mr. O'Donnell for his Bermuda residence,